benroberts999/updatePRN_SVN/README.md

-# Update PRN_SVN file using USNavCen operational advisories
+# Update PRN_GPS file to map PRN to SVN Clock

-Creates a new file, called
-PRN_GPS_GPSDM.txt,
-that contains the full correct PRN-SVN-Clock mappings. that is in roughly the same format as the original PRN_GPS file.
+Uses the JPLNASA PRN_GPS file and the USNavCen operational advisories to creates a new file, PRN_GPS_GPSDM.txt, that contains the full correct PRN-SVN-Clock mappings.
+This file is in roughly the same format as the original PRN_GPS file.

 ********************************************************************************